autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 Developers can optionally add other frames such as odom or base_footprint while keeping the tf structure above

-### Ideal localization functionality
+### The localization module's ideal functionality

-- Localization module should provide pose, velocity, and acceleration for control, planning, and perception
+- The localization module should provide pose, velocity, and acceleration for control, planning, and perception
-- Latency and stagger should be sufficiently small or adjustable so that the estimated values can be used for control in ODD(Operational Design Domain)
+- Latency and stagger should be sufficiently small or adjustable so that the estimated values can be used for control within the ODD(Operational Design Domain)
-- Localization module should produce the pose on a fixed coordinate frame
+- The localization module should produce the pose on a fixed coordinate frame
 - Sensors should be independent of each other and keep the replaceability
-- Localization modules should output the status indicating if the autonomous vehicle can operate or not with the self-contained function or map information.
+- The localization module should provide the status indicating if the autonomous vehicle can operate or not with the self-contained function or map information.
-- The ways to set proper parameters for the localization module should be provided by tools or manuals with proper criteria.
+- Tools or manuals should describe how to set proper parameters for the localization module  <!-- TODO  原文にある「適切な位置推定」とはなんだ！！！ -->
 - If provided maps or estimated poses for localization modules have different reference coordinate frames or distortion between each map or pose, valid transfer evaluation functions should be provided.
 This checks if the map has sufficient information to realize stable and reliable localization.
 - If the map information should be supplied to absorb them